newm-next/pywm-next/README.md

-# pywm-atha - a fork of pywm
+# pywm-next - a fork of pywm

-~~Unfortunately, newm as well as pywm are currently unmaintained.~~
+This is a fork of [pywm](https://github.com/jbuchermn/pywm).

-pywm-atha is an abstraction layer for [newm-atha](https://sr.ht/~atha/newm-atha) encapsulating all c code.
+pywm-next is an abstraction layer for [newm-next](https://github.com/newm-next/newm-next) encapsulating all c code.

 Basically this is a very tiny compositor built on top of [wlroots](https://github.com/swaywm/wlroots), making all the assumptions that wlroots does not.
 On the Python side pywm exposes Wayland clients (XDG and XWayland) as so-called views and passes along all input.